stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/WildMagic/index.md

 ### Wild Surge
 #### **Cost:** 15 Character Points<br>**Prerequisite:** Rage
+You become aware of the presence of concentrated magic around you.
+You gain the [Detect Magic](https://stormchaserroleplaying.com/stormchaserRPG/Spells/1/Divination/#detect-magic) spell.

 The magical energy roiling inside you sometimes erupts from you.
 When you enter your rage, roll on the table below to determine the magical effect produced.

 | d8 | Effect |